 The Graduate School of Troy University is under the general supervision of the Graduate Council.
-The Executive Vice Chancellor/Provost and Dean of the Graduate School serve as ex officio members of the Council.
+The Senior Vice Chancellor for Academic Affairs and Dean of the Graduate School serve as ex officio members of the Council.
 The Council is organized to provide for systematic examination, approval, and evaluation of all curricular offerings and degree requirements.
 All policies and regulations affecting graduate curricular and degree programs are formulated by the Graduate Council.

 Members of the Graduate Council are elected from the graduate faculty in the five colleges of the University.